Home

 Meet the Writer

 Emily (she/her/hers) is a Canadian poet and writer living on the unceded and unsurrendered traditional territories of the Coast Salish Peoples of the Qayqayt First Nations.
-She holds a BA (Hons.) and BEd from Simon Fraser University (SFU), is currently a student of The Writer’s Studio Creative Writing Program (SFU), and will be pursuing Graduate Studies in Fall 2024 (SFU Department of English).
-She is the founder and editor of SAPP, a member of the Royal City Literary Arts Society, and a member of the Federation of BC Writers.
+She holds a BA (Hons.) and BEd from Simon Fraser University (SFU), is a graduate of The Writer’s Studio Creative Writing Program (studying poetry under Kayla Czaga), and is currently pursuing an MA (SFU Department of English).
+She is the founder and editor of SAPP, (a community arts movement and small-batch publication), a Director for the Royal City Literary Arts Society, and a member of the Federation of BC Writers.

 During her undergrad at SFU, Emily was awarded The Philippa Polson Memorial Prize in English (for Best Honours Project) in 2018, and the Tom Grieve Honours English Program Award in 2017 for her Thesis “”Til Duty Makes the Passion a Virtue”” Feminine Self-Denial and the Eighteenth-Century Epistolary Novel.”
 She has academic work published under her maiden name (Elsasser) on “Sarah Wilmot, Forgotten Bluestocking”.

-When she’s not writing, Emily spends her time doing yoga, playing the violin, and adventuring with her dog, Gatsby.
+When she’s not writing, Emily spends her time doing yoga, playing the violin (and, recently, learning piano), and adventuring with her dalmatian, Gatsby.
 She is grateful for the support of her mentors and readers.